Landfills in New Zealand

 Modern, sanitary landfills are highly engineered sites with layers of storm water collection systems, clay and synthetic landfill liners with leachate collection systems to provide environmental protection from the effects of landfills.
 In information about Hampden Downs Landfill, Envirowaste outlines environmental management and monitoring, stormwater and groundwater monitoring and leachate control.
-A diagram depicts the layers of a landfill.
+A diagram depicts the layers of a landfill (PDF download).

-Many landfills are owned by local councils, while some are commercially owned and operated by companies.
+Many landfills are owned by local councils, while some are commercially owned and operated by companies, such as:

-The number of landfills is reducing with more than 300 in 1995 now estimated to be less than 100.
-Resource consents for landfills are difficult and expensive to secure, and modern sanitary landfills with suitable protection for the environment are expensive.
-Also, no-one really wants a landfill close to their homes.
+The number of landfills is reducing, with more than 300 in 1995 reduced to less than 100 today.
+Resource consents for landfills are difficult and expensive to secure, and modern sanitary landfills with suitable protection for the environment are expensive to build and manage.
+Also, no-one really wants a landfill close to their homes because of traffic noise and smells.
 This objection is often referred to as NIMBY: Not In My Back Yard.